U.S. Government Advocacy Policy

 - Indication from the foreign government that it is interested in acquiring specific products or services from foreign suppliers.

 Commercial advocacy may be appropriate prior to the release of a public tender for foreign projects or procurement opportunities that have a long lead time, such as those for civil nuclear services, facilities, and equipment, in order to establish foreign government awareness of USG support for companies potentially interested in competing for such a tender.

-There are often foreign project or procurement opportunities in which more than one U.S. exporter is interested in participating, whether as a bidder of record, sub-contractor, or as a supplier to a foreign bidder of record.
-If the Advocacy Center determines that commercial advocacy is in the national interest for more than one applicant, the USG will, as a general rule, provide national advocacy, meaning that the USG will either advocate for the selection of a “U.S. solution” without naming the specific U.S. exporters, or advocate for the U.S. exporters by name without preference.
+There are often foreign project or procurement opportunities in which more than one U.S. exporter is interested in participating, whether as a bidder of record, sub-contractor or as a supplier to a foreign bidder of record.
+If the Advocacy Center determines that commercial advocacy is in the national interest for more than one applicant, the USG will, as a general rule, either advocate for the selection of a “U.S. solution” without naming the specific U.S. exporters or advocate for the U.S. exporters by name without preference.

 If the Advocacy Center approves commercial advocacy for a U.S. exporter and subsequently learns that another U.S. exporter is also interested in the foreign project or procurement opportunity, the Advocacy Center will encourage the other U.S. exporter to apply for commercial advocacy.
 If the other U.S. exporter declines to do so, commercial advocacy will be provided for the U.S. exporter that was approved for commercial advocacy without regard to the other U.S. exporter’s interest in the foreign project or procurement opportunity.

 If two U.S. exporters submit applications to the Advocacy Center for the same foreign project or procurement, the Advocacy Center may in some situations approve commercial advocacy for only one applicant.
 This may occur when:

 - One applicant’s bid or proposal includes significantly higher U.S. export content than other applicants’ bids or proposals;